Louis A. Simon: Life and career

 In addition to his AIA involvement, Simon was a member and president of the Association of Federal Architects and a member of the National Institute of Arts and Letters, now the American Academy of Arts and Letters, and the American Planning and Civic Association.

 Personal life

-Simon was a parishoner of All Souls Church and a member of the Cosmos Club.
+Simon was a parishioner of All Souls Church and a member of the Cosmos Club.
 Simon was married to Theresa B. McConnor.
 They had three daughters, all of whom died young.
-Simon died May 11, 1958 in Washington.
+Simon died May 11, 1958, in Washington.